2color/typst-invoice/lib.typ

     else if currency == "GBP" { "£" }
     else { currency }

+  // EUR uses comma as decimal separator, other currencies use dot let currency-locale = if currency == "EUR" { "de" } else { "en" }

   let base_price_f = if no-vat {
     1.0
   } else if includes-vat {